valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/readme.md

 To run your project, the system requires various runtime systems for data access, api, and logic.
 These are included with API Logic Server ([architecture doc here](https://apilogicserver.github.io/Docs/Architecture-What-Is/)).
 So, to run your project ([instructions here](#setup-instructions)):

-1.  __Establish your Python Environment__ to activate these runtime system
+1.  __Establish your Python Environment__ to activate these runtime systems
 2. __Run__

 &nbsp;